yrgohrm/ts_passwordcrack/README.md

 The "passwords" are md5($salt.$password), i.e. pretty useless if you want to keep secrets.

-The T0XlC ruleset comes from the Hashcat suite.
+The T0XlC and leetspeak rulesets comes from the Hashcat suite.

 ## Basic usage